ALMA Lensing Cluster Survey: Physical characterization of near-infrared-dark intrinsically faint ALMA sources at z=2-4: Data analysis

 First, we refine the lens model by including the multiple images identified in this study as constraints, in addition to those previously recognized.
 Subsequently, we put a S\'{e}rsic source with a S\'{e}rsic index $n$ of 1, characterized by six free parameters: $xy$-coordinates, flux, effective radius (half-light radius), major-to-minor axis ratio, and position angle) on the source plane and all source parameters are optimized with the lens parameters hold constant.
 For $\chi^2$ optimization, only the area within a 3\arcsec-radius circle centered on each source was considered.

 The uncertainty in source reconstruction arises from both the lens model and the observed image.
 To address the uncertainty of the lens model, we utilize the multitude of lens models generated and accepted via the MCMC method when constructing the lens model as described in Section \ref{sec:lensmodel}.
 We repeat the same {\tt glafic} fitting process with these lens models.
 In addition, to consider the uncertainty of the observed image, we add a randomly generated noise map with the same noise level as the observed image to the best-fit (lensed) model image (which does not include noise; the image in the Model panel of Figure \ref{fig:glafic}) and iterate the fitting.
 Given the pixel-correlated noise characteristic of interferometric images, we use a noise map convolved with the dirty beam of the ALMA observation.
-After conducting the fitting procedure 20000 times in total, we adopt the median value as the best-fit value and use the 16--84\% percent interval as the uncertainty.
+After conducting the fitting procedure 20,000 times in total, we adopt the median value as the best-fit value and use the 16--84\% percent interval as the uncertainty.
+In Appendix \ref{appe:resolution}, we further discuss the feasibility of spatially resolving the dust continuum from our ALMA observations.

 Figure \ref{fig:glafic} shows the best-fit model for the three triply lensed systems.
 The obtained intrinsic circularized effective radius $r_e$ and apparent axis ratio for them are listed in Table \ref{tab:all_params}.